-So customers pay on a monthly, yearly, or multi-year basis for the license to use that software.
-Some of the largest SaaS offerings include Salesforce, Adobe Creative (Photoshop), Microsoft, and more.
+Customers will pay on a monthly, yearly, or multi-year basis for the license to use that software.
+Some of the largest SaaS offerings include Salesforce, Adobe Creative (Photoshop), Microsoft Office, and more.

 It’s the responsibility of the SaaS company to keep up servers, updates, and anything else needed to make sure the software is always up, working, and providing the service that was promised.